Lavi: Founding

+Population

 In 2005, 770 people lived in the kibbutz.

 Since 2003 a program in Lavi has been open for children at the Jewish Free School in London, England.
 The same opportunity was also opened for the King David School.
 The group stays in the kibbutz for 9 weeks, while attending the nearby school and touring the country.

 Economy

-The kibbutz's main income sources are agriculture, Lavi furniture Industries, a 55 years carpentry workshop which manufactures furniture for synagogues around the world, a hotel with facilities suitable for Orthodox Jews as well as other guests and Kibbutz members who work outside, whose salaries are paid to the kibbutz.
+The kibbutz's main income sources are agriculture, Lavi furniture Industries, a 55-year-old carpentry workshop which manufactures furniture for synagogues around the world, a hotel with facilities suitable for Orthodox Jews as well as other guests and Kibbutz members who work outside, whose salaries are paid to the kibbutz.

 The village has a religious elementary state school, which also serves other villages in the Regional Council.
 The children of junior high and high school age study at the "Shaked" school in Sde Eliyahu.
 There is a religious boarding school called "Hodayot" next to the kibbutz.